cspotcode/dind-with-prepopulated-cache/README.md

 ## Motivation

-Could be used to run docker and docker-compose workloads on CI systems that do not give access to the host's docker engine, but that *do* cache the docker-in-docker image.
-For these workloads, we ask the CI system to run our code against a docker-in-docker container.
+Could be used to run docker and docker-compose workloads on CI systems that do not give access to the host's docker engine, but that *do* cache the images they run.
+We can ask the CI system to run our docker-in-docker container, and run our tests against that container.

-The off-the-shelf docker-in-docker image starts with an empty cache every time.
-With this experiment, you can pre-populate the layer cache with the images used by your tests, hopefully to speed up your workflows.
+Docker's official docker-in-docker image works well, but it starts with an empty cache every time.
+With this experiment, we can pre-populate the layer cache with the images used by our tests, hopefully to speed up your workflows.

 ## Expectation